A survey of high-$z$ galaxies: SERRA simulations: Acknowledgements

 \section{Acknowledgements}

 AP, AF, MK, SC, LV, LS acknowledge support from the ERC Advanced Grant INTERSTELLAR H2020/740120 (PI: Ferrara).
+SS acknowledges support from the ERC Starting Grant NEFERTITI H2020/804240 (PI: Salvadori).
 Any dissemination of results must indicate that it reflects only the author's view and that the Commission is not responsible for any use that may be made of the information it contains.
 This research was supported by the Munich Institute for Astro- and Particle Physics (MIAPP) of the DFG cluster of excellence \quotes{Origin and Structure of the Universe}.
 Partial support from the Carl Friedrich von Siemens-Forschungspreis der Alexander von Humboldt-Stiftung Research Award is kindly acknowledged.
 We acknowledge the CINECA award under the ISCRA initiative, for the availability of high performance computing resources and support from the Class B project SERRA HP10BPUZ8F (PI: Pallottini).
 We gratefully acknowledge computational resources of the Center for High Performance Computing (CHPC) at SNS.
 We acknowledge usage of the Python programming language \citep{python2,python3}, Astropy \citep{astropy}, Cython \citep{cython}, Matplotlib \citep{matplotlib}, NumPy \citep{numpy}, \code{pynbody} \citep{pynbody}, and SciPy \citep{scipy}.